EmmanuelORivera/nortera-clone/README.md

 - [Usage](#usage)

 ## Introduction
-The **Nostera Clone Page** is a responsive web application that replicates the appearance and functionality of the Nortera Home Page.
+The **Nortera Clone Page** is a responsive web application that replicates the appearance and functionality of the Nortera Home Page.
 This project serves as a sandbox for practicing various technologies and skills, including:

 - **Next.js:** A React framework for building server-rendered React applications.
 - **Tailwind CSS:** A utility-first CSS framework for rapidly creating custom designs.